 I was planning on curbing my tendency to upload two reviews every week for Midnight Screenings, rather than one, but seeing as how I missed last week’s review, I’ll post two this week one last time.
 One is below, with another, linked by theme and something a bit more concrete, to come tomorrow.

 Blue Velvet is curiously, even paradoxically, both director David Lynch’s most anarchic film and one of his most straightforward.
-Perhaps the two are linked, for Lynch opens up the film by setting up an image of straightforward reality he spends the film taking to task.
+Perhaps the two are linked, for Lynch opens up the film with an image of straightforward reality he spends the film taking to task.
 We get clean-cut grass and well-manicured houses, spaced evenly between one another, hiding well-manicured people who probably take pains to space themselves evenly as well.
 Lynch is aware that these images construct our dreams of America, or at least our dreams of an American past, and even in his admitted celebration of them, he also examines them, cutting into them like a knife through pre-sliced, packaged white bread (what could be more American?) hiding maggots under its façade of comfort.

 The film’s most famous shot to this effect is a slow zoom in to the freshly cut, artificially green grass used to segment out plots of suburbia that construct not only physical but mental geography.
-As the camera moves in, the clean angularity gives way to a jungular mass of blades wavering every which way, serving as shrine to a severed ear adorned with maggots and dirt.
+As the camera moves in, the clean angularity of white fences gives way to a demented mass of blades wavering every which way, serving as shrine to a severed ear adorned with maggots and dirt.
 The shot isn’t subtle – conveying the way that America’s quest for precision and order hides a sense of not only decay but ragged, frustrated, tangled chaos – but it’s completely effective in its directness.

 More generally, the shot is a metaphor for Lynch’s film, which takes clean-cut college-boy Jeffrey Beaumont (Kyle McLachlan) of the bitingly named “Lumbertown USA” when he discovers the aforementioned ear.
 Ever the good boy, he takes it to the police, at least initially.
 But soon he finds himself enraptured by the delicious mystery of the whole thing, the idea of something literally hidden behind the identity he (and America) had structured for himself.
 Like any good newly-christened vigilante (another favorite American pastime), he takes matters into his own hands, accompanied by the police chief’s daughter played by Laura Dern and winds up involved in the affairs, the allure, and the allure of the affairs, of a local nightclub singer Dorothy Vallens (Isabella Rosselini).
 This may be enough for Jeffrey, but Dorothy is a slippery slope to Frank Booth (Dennis Hopper), her abusive partner who asserts power over her in a relationship whose central feature is S&M.

 In the end, what scares us isn’t so much Jeffrey’s descent into hell but the fact that he enjoys it despite himself, rendering circumstantial the American Dream and its predication on the “other” as the figure that inhabits the underbelly – we all, ultimately, could fill any role society gives us if we’re introduced to it in the right way.
-This is the most transgressive horror the film proposes because it tampers with the direct core of the Dream: the implicit, individualist idea and the unstated assumption that some people are simply more moral than others and exhibit better character as a result not of situation but of merit.
+This is the most transgressive horror the film proposes because it tampers with the direct core of the Dream: the implicit, individualist idea and the unstated assumption that some people are simply more moral than others and exhibit better character as a result not of situation but of intrinsic personal merit and individual “morality”.
 This canard has caused more harm than perhaps any other in America – it’s been hidden, reformed, and surreptitiously reconstituted to reflect nominally more progressive times.
 But Lynch doesn’t give us the benefit of time.
 Here the Dream, and everything associated with it, is a lie of timeless culpability.